Virtual-Finland-Development/infrastructure/README-cicd-setup.md

 Explanation of the steps:

-- Get IAM role from Pulumi: This step will get the IAM role ARN from the Pulumi stack output
+- **Get IAM role from Pulumi**: This step will get the IAM role ARN from the Pulumi stack output
+  - uses the [Virtual-Finland-Development/pulumi-outputs-action](https://github.com/Virtual-Finland-Development/pulumi-outputs-action) to retrieve the infrastructure stack output
-- Configure AWS credentials: This step will configure the AWS credentials for the AWS CLI to use the IAM role from the previous step
+- **Configure AWS credentials**: This step will configure the AWS credentials using the IAM role
+  - role-to-assume: This is the IAM role ARN from the previous step
+  - role-session-name: This is used to identify the session in AWS CloudTrail logs

 Full example: [./.github/workflows/test.yml](./.github/workflows/test.yml)